Suppresed/OpenArenaPandora/README.md

 Only limits are len flares that requires depth buffer reading and so are disabled.
 Note that this version integrate a QVM with a JIT backend on ARM, so bots doesn't slow down the games too much.

-OpenPandora / ODroid / RPi
+OpenPandora / ODroid / RPi / Droid 4
 ===========

 This version is aimed at OpenPandra, so get: